danielsundermeier/knowledge/leben/lesen.md

 Wenn wir jeden Tag 30 Minuten lesen, kommen wir in einem Jahr auf fast 200 Stunden.
 Wir können so 40 Bücher lesen.

+"If you haven't read hundreds of books, you are functionally illiterate, and you will be incompetent, because your personal experiences alone aren't broad enough to sustain you." - Jim Mattis

 ## Ziel